My Bloody Valentine 3D

-My Bloody Valentine 3D is a 2009 American slasher film directed and co-edited by Patrick Lussier, and written by Todd Farmer and Zane Smith from a screen story by Stephen Miller (producer and co-writer of the original film).
-Serving as a remake of the 1981 Canadian slasher film of the same name, it stars Jensen Ackles, Jaime King, Kerr Smith, Tom Atkins, and Kevin Tighe.
-The film focuses on the residents of a small town that is plagued by a serial killer in mining gear on Valentine's Day.
+My Bloody Valentine 3D is a 2009 American 3D slasher film directed and co-edited by Patrick Lussier, and written by Todd Farmer and Zane Smith.
+A remake of the 1981 Canadian film of the same name, it stars Jensen Ackles, Jaime King, Kerr Smith and Kevin Tighe, with Edi Gathegi and Tom Atkins in supporting roles.
+The film focuses on the residents of a small town that is plagued by a serial killer in mining gear on Valentine's Day, who is believed to be the same murderer who was thought to have died a decade prior.

-After filming on location in Pennsylvania, the film was given a 3D theatrical release in the United States by Lionsgate.
+After filming on location in Pennsylvania, the film was given a 3D theatrical release.
 It was the first R-rated film to be projected in RealD technology and to have a wide release (1,000 locations) in 3D-enabled theaters.

-My Bloody Valentine 3D was released in the United States on January 16, 2009, by Lionsgate.
-The film grossed $100.7 million worldwide on a budget of $14 million and received mixed-to-positive reviews from critics, who praised its performances and production values, but some critics found it to be "formulaic" and "generic", criticizing its screenplay, the wooden characters and the 3-D technology.
+My Bloody Valentine 3D was released in the United States on January 16, 2009, by Lionsgate Films.
+The film grossed $100.7 million worldwide on a budget of $14 million.